 In this article:

 The Chrome browser now marks all HTTP websites as not secure.
 It means that if a customer opens your website which uses HTTP connection (without 'S'), they will see a clear warning about it.
-Right now, you may already notice a grey note in the Chrome address bar when you open an HTTP website:
+Right now, you may already notice a grey "Not Secure" note in the Chrome address bar when you open an HTTP website:

 Since Chrome is one of the most popular browsers, you risk losing potential customers.
 Users are not likely to place orders in a store that runs on an insecure website.